demogitjava/webshop/README.md

 <br/>

-the languages over the h2 database are supportet
+the languages over the h2 database are supported

 -de
 -fr